liammcluckie/Cook-House/README.md

 ### Colour Scheme

-- The colour scheme for this website contains three colours a main, secondary and accent colour.
+- The colour scheme for this website contains three colours a main, secondary and accent colour, there will also be darker tones of the primary and secondary colours to improve accessibility.
 The primary and secondary colours are being used as they feature in the logo, and the accent colour which fits into the colour palette will be used as a contrast colour.
 These colours have been chosen as they create an effect of calming, fun/happy but will still look sleek, stylish and professional.

 - Blue Sapphire (#075570) - Primary Colour - This very dark blue shade is the background colour of the websites logo and will be used throughout for certain background colours such as the navigation menu, and button colours.
 Blue which naturally has a calming effect, however, using this much darker tone creates a stylish, modern and luxurious effect.

-- Blue Sapphire Dark (#06445a) - Primary Colour Dark - A slightly darkened version of the primary colour used throughout the site to help with accessability and readablity where needed.
+- Blue Sapphire Dark (#06445a) - Primary Colour Dark - A slightly darkened version of the primary colour used throughout the site to help with accessability and readability where needed.

 - Golden Tainoi (#ffc145) - Secondary Colour - This colour is used for the outline of the logo and is a striking contrast the the Blue Sapphire primary colour, that pops out and is extremely aesthetically pleasing.
 Described as a light orange colour with yellow tones, this colour creates an emotion of happiness and joy something that goes hand in hand with the main purpose of supper clubs which is to bring people together.

-- Golden Tainoi Dark (#cc9a37) - Secondary Colour Dark - A slightly darkened version of the secondary colour used throughout the site to help with accessability and readablity where needed.
+- Golden Tainoi Dark (#cc9a37) - Secondary Colour Dark - A slightly darkened version of the secondary colour used throughout the site to help with accessability and readability where needed.

 - Sugar Cane (#f1f1e6) - Accent Colour - This colour will feature throughout the project as a neutral contrast colour to break up the bold colours of the primary and secondary.
 It will also be used as a background colour when the Blue Sapphire colour really needs to stand out to the user.
 Described as a light greyish yellow this colour fits in with the palette perfectly, it will never draw attention away from main colours and does exactly what an accent colour needs to.

-- Soft Red (#f25c66) - Cancel/Delete Colour - Used as a warning indicator for the user whenever they are making ireversible changes such as deleting their account/events, or to display cancelling an action such as editing their profile/event.
+- Soft Red (#f25c66) - Cancel/Delete Colour - Used as a warning indicator for the user whenever they are making irreversible changes such as deleting their account/events, or to display cancelling an action such as editing their profile/event.

 ### Typography